rwynn/monstache-site/src/about.md

 ### Running the tests

-To run the tests, you will need to have local mongod and elasticsearch servers running.
+To run the tests without Docker, you will need to have local mongod and elasticsearch servers running.
 Then you will need to start a monstache process in one terminal or in the background.

 ```bash